|

 Everything you need to know!

-ovulation tests to predict when ovulation is approaching so that they will
+tests to predict when ovulation is approaching so that they will know which

-know which days are they are more fertile, which is very important when
+days are they are more fertile, which is very important when trying to become

-present in your urine.
-Just before a woman is ovulating, LH level surge in
+in your urine.
+Just before a woman is ovulating, LH level surge in their

-their systems.
-Ovulation tests can see this surge and can let you know when
+systems.
+Ovulation tests can see this surge and can let you know when you

 Most ovulation tests tell you that a positive ovulation test will indicate